Chauncey Lee: Vermont and New York

 Instead, Lee joined the swarm of Connecticuters moving to Vermont for cheap land, including his father-in-law, Revolutionary War Green Mountain Boys Captain Joshua Stanton, who was from Burlington.
 Lee sold the 35 acres of Connecticut land he inherited and preached independently for a while before being ordained as pastor of Sunderland on March 18, 1790.
 Sunderland then had two Congregational churches on opposite sides of the town, and allocated a lot of land to support whichever pastor was the earliest to settle there.
 That year both churches had a vacancy and raced to install a pastor first, but their ceremonies were held so close that both made competing claims to the land.
 Only after long deliberation in the County Court (and the consultation of many clocks) was it found that Jacob Sherwin, of the south side, had beaten Lee by two minutes.
 The protracted dispute had discredited both parishes, and Lee resigned after about five years due to the low salary.
 He spent the remainder of 1796 in Burlington, taught school as the first principal of Lansingburgh Academy near Troy, New York from 1797 to 1798, and then preached in Hudson, New York before returning in the autumn of 1799 to his home town of Salisbury.

 Lee's proposed notation for the mill, cent, dime, dollar and eagle.
 The American Accomptant was one of many textbooks after 1792 teaching the new "federal arithmetic" as accountants transitioned from using pounds, shillings and pence to the decimal-based U.S. system.

 During this itinerant time, Lee began to write.
 He had already some misgivings about the U.S. Constitution, adopted in 1789, namely that it has "not the smallest recognition of the government being of God".
 However, his first works at Lansingburgh reflected the idea of American exceptionalism.
 First, he published a pro-Administration oration for the town's 21st Fourth of July celebration, wherein he declared that God had electrified the Patriot cause and independence was "manifest the distinguishing favor and goodness of Heaven", and predicted that by 1847 there would be millions of Americans in fifty states.
-Also in 1797, Lee produced a guide for teaching schoolchildren practical, and in some cases distinctly American, methods of arithmetic.
-However, The American Accomptant only sold one edition, as Lee's demand that Congress follow the innovation of decimal coinage by introducing all-decimal "American weights" never caught on.
-Lee did, however, propose (though he was not the first to do so) the use of an "S" with two diagonal marks to represent the dollar, which endures as an alternative rendering of the dollar sign.
+Also in 1797, Lee wrote a school textbook for arithmetic that was designed to be practical—at that time, mathematics education was predominantly rote and unintuitive.
+Encouraged by the decimalization of U.S. currency, Lee anticipated Congress would next introduce all-decimal "American weights" and enforce the use of decimal fractions over the "vulgar evil".
+The failure of both meant The American Accomptant only sold one edition.
+However, Lee did propose (though he was not the first to do so) the use of an "S" with two diagonal marks to represent the dollar, which endures as an alternative rendering of the dollar sign.